Graceas/php-retry/README.md

 Backoff Strategies
 ==================

+LinearRetryStrategy -
+Each attempt waits a configured time.

 ExponentialRetryStrategy -
 The base delay time is calculated as: time ^ attempt where attempt is the number of unsuccessful attempts that have been made.